Last Updated @ 11:35 (CET) on 24/11/2020

 - check all standard hygiene procedures are being followed.

-During the spring lockdown, restaurants were permitted to provide takeaway and food delivery services.
+During the spring lockdown, restaurants were permitted to provide takeaway and food delivery services, again after 21:00.
 Read our list of the Best Restaurants in Warsaw offering Delivery & Takeaway during Coronavirus.

 Many restaurants and local businesses are also playing their part to combat COVID-19 by participating in charitable causes and initiatives; learn about Four Polish Gastro Initiatives Worth Supporting here.